The broken sample problem revisited: Proof of a conjecture by Bai-Hsing and high-dimensional extensions

+We discuss the test statistics used in Corollary~\ref{cor:Gaussian}.
+For growing $d$, we consider $T_{\mathrm{{inner}}}$ by applying Theorem~\ref{thm:upper bound general eigen r} with $r = d$.
+For fixed $d$, one can still apply Theorem~\ref{thm:upper bound general eigen r} with $r$ slowly growing with $n$ to establish the upper bound.
+However, verifying the second moment condition is technically involved.
+Instead, we directly apply $T_{\mathrm{eigen}}$ defined in (\ref{eq:Teigen}).
+Since this statistic corresponds to the QDA test between two Gaussians, we can leverage the Gaussian limits of the vector $(\Phi _{r},\Psi _{r})$ to provide a more concise proof.

-\begin{remark} \prettyref{cor:Gaussian} establishes the sharp threshold for strong detection when $m = \Theta(n)$.
+\begin{remark} Corollary~\ref{cor:Gaussian} establishes the sharp threshold for strong detection when $m = \Theta (n)$.
 However, for highly unbalanced sample sizes $m = o(n)$, the sharp threshold remains open even in low dimensions.
-Specifically, recall from~\prettyref{cor:lower bound general} that strong detection is impossible if $(1-\rho^2)^{-d} m/n \leq C$ for some absolute constant $C>0$.
-It is unclear whether strong detection is achievable when $(1-\rho^2)^{-d} m/n \to \infty$.
-Applying~\prettyref{thm:upper bound general eigen r} with $r=d$ in the Gaussian case only yields the sufficient condition $\rho^2 d m/n \to \infty$. \end{remark}
+Specifically, recall from~Corollary~\ref{cor:lower bound general} that strong detection is impossible if $(1-\rho ^{2})^{-d} m/n \leq C$ for some absolute constant $C>0$.
+It is unclear whether strong detection is achievable when $(1-\rho ^{2})^{-d} m/n \to \infty $.
+Applying~Theorem~\ref{thm:upper bound general eigen r} with $r=d$ in the Gaussian case only yields the sufficient condition $\rho ^{2} d m/n \to \infty $. \end{remark}

 It is interesting to note that for equal sample sizes $m=n$ (so $\alpha = 1$), a simple test based on the sample means attains the optimal threshold in both low and high dimensions.
 Let